avehtari/BDA_course_Aalto/README.md

 ## Videos

 Video clips on selected topics are available in [a Panopto folder](https://aalto.cloud.panopto.eu/Panopto/Pages/Sessions/List.aspx#folderID=%22f0ec3a25-9e23-4935-873b-a9f401646812%22).
-I've started recording these in February 2019, and more will appear in spring and fall 2019.
+I've started recording these in February 2019, and more will appear in fall 2019.

 ## Assessment